dftbplus/recipes/docs/interfaces/index.rst

 Interfaces
 ##########

-In this section the possibility of communication between DFTB+ and external software is shown.
-This improves the ease of use and enables the user to invoke DFTB+ via known software, such as the Atomic Simulation Environment - ASE.
+In this section the methods for communication between DFTB+ and external software is shown.
+This improves the ease of use and enables the user to invoke DFTB+ via software they are more familiar with, such as the Atomic Simulation Environment - ASE.

 Furthermore, the interface communication offers the possibility of expanding the applications and functionality of DFTB+.
 For example, DFTB+ can